troychaplin/block-accessibility-checks/docs/features.md

 - **Settings Page Automation**
   Checks registered with the API automatically appear in the admin settings UI for configuration by site admins.

+- **Issue Categorization**
+  Categorize checks as either accessibility or validation issues, with separate display groups in the block editor for better user experience.

 - **Multiple Issue Reporting**
-  Report all accessibility issues for a block at once, with grouped and prioritized feedback in the editor UI.
+  Report all accessibility and validation issues for a block at once, with grouped and prioritized feedback in the editor UI.

 - **Backward Compatibility**
   Legacy check registration and message fields are supported for easier migration from older patterns.